sharpcystals-github342/TheNodalProject/README.md

 ```

 To do: Create an actual UI library instead of using Infinite Yield command like but centered
-- completing in Shesha project *using Depso's ImGui
+- completing in Project Genome *using Depso's ImGui

 - Shesha project will be the successor of Nodal.
 It will release with a team developing on it, makes things faster and more expandable to more games.